All Articles

 This is why an open-ended entry can feel good for the first few minutes, then become overwhelming.
 You are not only writing what happened.
 You may also be reopening every feeling attached to it.

-The Missing Step: Check the Body Before You Write More
+The Missing Step: Check What You Notice Before You Write More

-Before asking, "Why do I feel this way?" try asking, "Where is this showing up in my body?"
+Before asking, "Why do I feel this way?" try asking, "What am I noticing right now?"

-The body signal can give the journal a clearer starting point.
-Instead of beginning with the whole story, you begin with the place where the pressure is showing itself.
+A body signal can give reflection a smaller starting point.
+Instead of beginning with the whole story, you begin with a present observation without forcing yourself to revisit every detail.

 Jaw